Aliases for GSTT1 Gene

 GeneCards Summary for GSTT1 Gene

 GSTT1 (Glutathione S-Transferase Theta 1) is a Protein Coding gene.
 Diseases associated with GSTT1 include Larynx Cancer and Senile Cataract.
-Among its related pathways are Metabolism of xenobiotics by cytochrome P450 and Etoposide Pathway, Pharmacokinetics/Pharmacodynamics.
-GO annotations related to this gene include glutathione transferase activity and glutathione peroxidase activity.
+Among its related pathways are Drug metabolism - cytochrome P450 and Metabolism.
+Gene Ontology (GO) annotations related to this gene include glutathione transferase activity and glutathione peroxidase activity.

 UniProtKB/Swiss-Prot for GSTT1 Gene